 Because there are so many things that can seem scary to a kid—and just as many ways to show everyday courage—bestselling author Jason Kander and his son True have written Courage Is. . .
-A powerful board book illustrated by Alyssa M. Gonzalez and coming this summer!
+Available now.

 How to Think Like Frank Lloyd Wright includes practical exercises that invite the reader to create original patterns, designs, drawings, structures, and more—inspired and based on Wright's love of nature.
-Coming this summer.
+Available now.

 The 4th in our Generation Girl books is almost here!
 Girl Athlete includes 40 women's stories that will inspire the next generation of sports-loving girls.
-Coming this fall.
+Available mid-October 2021!

 Though their numbers may be small, Jews have had a tremendous impact in many fields.
 From writers, artists, and comedians to scientists, activists, and stars, they have influenced the way we think, live, laugh, and look at the world.
 Meet some of the iconic figures in My First Book of Famous Jews!
 Coming end of 2021.

 “Nice” Jewish Girls features fascinating biographies of 36 extraordinary Jewish women.
 From historical icons like Emma Goldman and Golda Meir to contemporary stars including Barbra Streisand and Diane von Furstenberg, their stories also provides a window into Jewish history, through powerful tales of survival and success.
 Bold, gorgeous illustrations complete the package making this thoroughly engaging book a perfect Hanukkah gift.
 Coming in November 2021!